ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 #### Client Usage Guidance on Filtered Users:

-Initially, the client application need not provide any user list within the children of `nimble-rich-text-editor` and it can be empty.
+Initially, the client application need not provide any user mapping elements within the children of `nimble-rich-text-mention-users`.
+It can be empty.
+However, if the editor loads with an initial markdown string that contains `mentionedUsers`, the client should then load those user mapping elements.
+This is to render the user IDs in the markdown string should load as an user name in the editor and mapping elements should remains there in the DOM through out the instance and should not filtered by the client.
+Basically, it is advisable to keep two lists, `filteredOptions` for dynamic filtering of users to populate in the `@mention` popup and `mentionedUsers` for storing the already mentioned users list which should not be dynamic loading by the client.
+However, the `mentionedUsers` will be filtered internally within the Nimble editor or configuration component whenever texts added after `@` in the editor.

-The editor component will emit an event whenever the `@` character is entered into the editor.
-Client can listen to the `mention-update` event and provide the initial user lists.
+The `nimble-rich-text-mention-users` component will emit an event whenever the `@` character is entered into the editor.
+Client can listen to the `mention-update` event and provide the other initial user lists that are not mentioned already.

 It is recommended to `sort` the usernames in alphabetical order and sent at most twenty users list at a time to reduce the number of elements in the DOM for a single page.
 This dynamic loading of users list will help us specifically in comments feature when there are lot of `@mention`